styled-system/styled-system/docs/variants.md

 )
 ```

-With the `scale` option above, the `theme.buttons` object can be used to overrided variants defined in the component.
+With the `scale` option above, the `theme.buttons` object can be used to override variants defined in the component.

 ```js
 // example theme